Photo by Olivia Ladd/ Lifestyles Editor

 Rutledge Falls is just outside Manchester, about an hour drive from Murfreesboro.

 This is a relatively short hike and it leads to an out-of-this-world waterfall.
 It’s generally safe to go to alone and you can explore the whole area in just a couple of hours.
-Just put “Rutledge Falls Baptist Church” in your GPS and park there, and it’s a short walk down to the falls where you can swim or hike around.
+Just put “Rutledge Falls Baptist Church” in your GPS and park there, Some people like to look into something similar to Cairns campervan hire so they have plenty of time to explore the area, staying overnight if they need too and it’s a short walk down to the falls where you can swim or hike around.

 Cumberland Gap features caverns galore.
 You can rent a cabin or go tent camping for about $20.
 There are numerous hiking trails for every difficulty level with really great views all around.